Williams Arcade's Greatest Hits: Overview

 The compilation allows players to select which game they want to play.
 The interface of the MS-DOS version (pictured) replicates an arcade room filled with arcade cabinets of the included titles.

 As a compilation, Williams Arcade's Greatest Hits features several action games from Williams Electronics' early catalog from the golden age of arcade video games.
 From a selection screen, players can choose one of five to six games, depending on the platform.
 The anthology includes Defender, its sequel Defender II, Joust, Robotron: 2084, and Sinistar.
 Bubbles is included on the home computer, PlayStation, Saturn, and Dreamcast platforms.
 The same versions include background information and old promotional materials about the games as well as interviews with the original arcade developers.

 Defender is a 1981 horizontally scrolling shooter game developed by Williams Electronics for arcades.
 The game is set on an unnamed planet where the player must defeat waves of invading aliens while protecting astronauts.
 Defender II, also known as Stargate, is the follow up to Defender released the same year featuring updated gameplay based on its predecessor.
 Joust is an action game featuring two-player cooperative gameplay that was released in 1982.
 Players assume the role of knights armed with lances and mounted on large birds, who must fly around the screen and defeat enemy knights riding buzzards.

 Robotron: 2084 is a multidirectional shooter released in 1982 where the player must fight against endless waves of robots, rescue surviving humans, and earn as many points as possible.
 The game is set in the year 2084 in a fictional world where robots have turned against humans in a cybernetic revolt.
-Bubbles is a 1982 action game where the player controls a bubble in a kitchen sink and must progress through levels by cleaning the sink while avoiding enemies.
 Sinistar is a 1983 multidirectional shooter game in which the player controls a space pilot who battles the eponymous Sinistar, a giant anthropomorphic spacecraft.
+Bubbles is a 1983 action game where the player controls a bubble in a kitchen sink and must progress through levels by cleaning the sink while avoiding enemies.